RajSaini23/Pickuplinesultra.com/README.md

-# Ecstatic App - Project Summary
+# QUTO App - Project Summary

-This document provides a detailed summary of the "Ecstatic" application.
+This document provides a detailed summary of the "QUTO" application.

 ### 1. Deployment and Hosting